stangri/docs.openwrt.melmac.net/pbr/README.md

 #### Use DNSMASQ ipset Support

--   The `pbr-iptables` package can be configured to utilize `dnsmasq`'s `ipset` support, which requires the `dnsmasq-full` package with `ipset` support to be installed (see [How to install dnsmasq-full](#how-to-install-dnsmasq-full)).
+-   Either version of the service package can be configured to utilize `dnsmasq`'s `ipset` support, which requires the `dnsmasq-full` package with `ipset` support to be installed (see [How to install dnsmasq-full](#how-to-install-dnsmasq-full)).
 This significantly improves the start up time because `dnsmasq` resolves the domain names and adds them to appropriate `ipset` in background.
 Another benefit of using `dnsmasq`'s `ipset` support is that it also automatically adds third-level domains to the `ipset`: if `domain.com` is added to the policy, this policy will affect all `*.domain.com` subdomains.
 This also works for top-level domains as well, a policy targeting the `at` for example, will affect all the `*.at` domains.
 -   Please review the [Footnotes/Known Issues](#footnotesknown-issues) section, specifically [<sup>#5</sup>](#footnote5) and [<sup>#7</sup>](#footnote7) and any other information in that section relevant to domain-based routing/DNS.

 #### Use DNSMASQ nft sets Support

--   The `pbr-nftables` package can be configure to utilize `dnsmasq`'s `nft` `sets` support, which requires the `dnsmasq-full` package with `nft` `sets` support to be installed (see [How to install dnsmasq-full](#how-to-install-dnsmasq-full)).
+-   The `pbr` package can be configure to utilize `dnsmasq`'s `nft` `sets` support, which requires the `dnsmasq-full` package with `nft` `sets` support to be installed (see [How to install dnsmasq-full](#how-to-install-dnsmasq-full)).
 This significantly improves the start up time because `dnsmasq` resolves the domain names and adds them to appropriate `nft` `set` in background.
 Another benefit of using `dnsmasq`'s `nft` `set` support is that it also automatically adds third-level domains to the `set`: if `domain.com` is added to the policy, this policy will affect all `*.domain.com` subdomains.
 This also works for top-level domains as well, a policy targeting the `at` for example, will affect all the `*.at` domains.
 -   Please review the [Footnotes/Known Issues](#footnotesknown-issues) section, specifically [<sup>#5</sup>](#footnote5) and [<sup>#7</sup>](#footnote7) and any other information in that section relevant to domain-based routing/DNS.

 ### Customization